-In 2015, 4.2 nmi of spawn was documented with an estimated escapement of 23 tons of mature herring.
+In 2016, no herring spawn was observed; because of this, no estimate of escapement biomass was generated.
 The biomass has been decreasing in this area since 2008.
 The reason for this decrease is not known, however, there are many oceanographic and biological influences on herring populations that are not well understood.
-The 2016 forecast biomass is 313 tons, which is below the 2,000 ton threshold necessary to conduct a commercial fishery.
-Therefore, no commercial fishery will occur in Hoonah Sound during the 2016 season.
+There will be no formal forecast of herring biomass for the 2017 season.
+Therefore, no commercial fishery will occur in Hoonah Sound in 2017.